DHawkesford/the-wall/README.md

 ### Counting 'likes' (i.e. tracking favourites):

 - This was my favourite feature to implement so far, as it was more focused on the back-end, which I have a slight preference for.
-I wanted to be able to track which users has favourited which images.
+I wanted to be able to track which users have favourited which images.

 - At this point, my database had just one table, called `images`, which had 3 columns: `id`, `url`, and `stars` (i.e. 'likes').